elugens/hello-javascript/docs/general-javascript-questions/javascript-fundamentals/type-conversion.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> You get rid of whitespaces at the beginning and the end.
-You get 0 if the remaining string contains no characters.
+  <div><strong>Interview Response:</strong> We trim whitespace at the beginning and the end of the string.
+Zero returns if the remaining string contains no characters.
 Otherwise, the string's number is "read".
 If an error occurs, it returns NaN.</div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />

   <div></div>